DiffCo: Auto-Differentiable Proxy Collision Detection with Multi-class Labels for Safety-Aware Trajectory Optimization: Experiments and Results

 \section{Experiments and Results}

 In this section, we first evaluate the score given by \shortname both quantitatively and qualitatively.
 Then we show how to do trajectory optimization with safety constraints efficiently using \shortname.
 Next, we show the effectiveness of the active learning strategy in a dynamical environment.
-Finally, we provide a comprehensive quantitative comparison between \shortname and the standard geometrical collision checking algorithm FCL \cite{pan2012fcl} in trajectory optimization tasks.
-The experimented robots are in Fig.~\ref{fig:robot_gallery}.
+Finally, we provide a series of comprehensive quantitative comparisons between \shortname and the standard geometrical collision checking algorithm FCL \cite{pan2012fcl} in trajectory optimization tasks.
+The experimented robots are in Fig.~\ref{fig:robot_gallery}. \second{For each robot, we select the control points to be unique joint positions, including the tip of the end effector.
+This resulted in 2, 3, 7 control points for the planar robots, respectively, and 4 for the Baxter left arm and the Panda arm.}

+For all experiments, \shortname is implemented using PyTorch \cite{paszke2019pytorch}, which is a set of Python bindings of the underlying C++ source code.
+FCL is also deployed using Python bindings of the C++ library \second{(stable version v0.6.1) \cite{pan2012fcl, pythonfcl}}. \second{For training \shortname, the binary checking functionality of FCL is used, while continuous-valued distance to collision is queried when FCL is used as a baseline collision detector in evaluation.} The optimization algorithms are from off-the-shelf Python packages.
+Namely, Adam is from PyTorch; SLSQP and Trusted-Region Constrained are from SciPy \cite{trustregion, 2020SciPy-NMeth}.
+All experiments are done on a workstation with 32GB memory and an Intel Xeon Silver 4214 CPU, which has 24 cores@2.20GHz.
+Our code is available at \href{https://github.com/ucsdarclab/diffco}{https://github.com/ucsdarclab/diffco}.